-Any Student, faculty member, University employee, or University administrator may refer a Student or Student Organization suspected of violating the Code to the Office of Student Conduct or, if the Student or Student Organization is suspected of Sexual and Interpersonal Misconduct, to the Title IX Office.
+Any Student, staff member, or faculty member may refer a Student or Student Organization suspected of violating the Code to the Office of Student Conduct or, if the Student or Student Organization is suspected of Sexual and Interpersonal Misconduct, to the Title IX Office.
 If appropriate, reports to the Title IX Office will be referred to the Office of Student Conduct.

 The referral to the Office of Student Conduct or the Title IX Office must include factual information supporting the allegation.
 A person making such a referral will normally be expected to appear before a Hearing Panel or Administrative Hearing Officer as a witness.
 Referrals should be made as soon as possible after the alleged violation(s) occurred.
-Anonymous referrals are not permitted.
+Anonymous referrals may limit the University's ability to appropriately respond to the referral.
 Any person may report an alleged violation(s) of the Code online at incidentreport.uncc.edu.

-Based on such a referral, the Director or designee will determine whether a Formal Charge(s) shall be pursued and whether the Formal Charge(s) constitutes a Minor Violation or a Serious Violation, based on the Student's prior record or facts and circumstances related to the case.
+Based on such a referral, the Director or designee will determine whether a Formal Charge(s) shall be pursued and whether the Formal Charge(s) constitutes a Minor Violation or a Serious Violation, based on the Respondent's prior conduct record or facts and circumstances related to the case.
 This determination should be made within ten (10) Days after the initiation of the referral; however, a reasonable extension of this time limit is permissible.
 No Respondent is permitted to withdraw from enrollment at the University after being charged with a Serious Violation until determinations on responsibility and sanction(s) (if applicable) are made.

 In some instances, an Investigator may be assigned to investigate an alleged violation(s) of the Code.
-The Investigator will conduct interviews with the Respondent, the Complainant (if applicable), and any third party witnesses, will collect and review any other information relevant to the report, and will submit a written report to the Director or designee summarizing his/her findings.
-If an investigation is anticipated to last for an extended period of time, the Director or designee, in his/her discretion, may file a Formal Charge(s) following a preliminary investigation that can be modified at the conclusion of the investigation.
+The Investigator will conduct interviews with the Respondent, the Complainant (if applicable), and any relevant third party witnesses; will collect and review any other information relevant to the report; and will submit a written report to the Director or designee summarizing his/her findings.
+If an investigation is anticipated to last for an extended period of time, the Director or designee, in his/her discretion, may pursue a Formal Charge(s) following a preliminary investigation that can be modified at the conclusion of the investigation.

-In instances when a Student is suspected of Sexual and Interpersonal Misconduct, the investigation shall be in accordance with Chapter 8, Section VII of the Code.
+In instances when a Student or Student Organization is suspected of Sexual and Interpersonal Misconduct, the investigation shall be in accordance with Chapter 8, Section VII of the Code.

 - 2. If the Director or designee determines that a Formal Charge(s) shall be pursued, he/she will deliver a written notice of referral to the Respondent.
-The notice of referral will include the following: - a. notice of the Formal Charge(s); - b. information regarding next steps in the Conduct Procedures (e.g., a request that the Respondent participate with the Director or designee in a meeting to discuss details related to the alleged violation(s), or a referral to an investigation); - c. if a Serious Violation, notice that possible sanctions include Suspension or Expulsion; - d. if a Serious Violation, notice that the Respondent's University account and official academic transcript will be placed on hold until determinations on responsibility and sanction(s) (if applicable) are made: - e. a statement indicating that the Respondent has the right to be represented, at his/her expense, by a Representative during the Conduct Procedures, except when the violation: - 1. will be addressed by a Student Honor Court (Student Hearing Panel), or - 2. is an allegation of academic dishonesty, as governed by University Policy 407, The Code of Student Academic Integrity; and f. if the Director or designee requests a meeting, notice that the Respondent is required to respond to the Director's or designee's request within three (3) Days of delivery of the notice of referral.
+The notice of referral will include the following: - a. notice of the Formal Charge(s); - b. information regarding next steps in the Conduct Procedures (e.g., a request that the Respondent participate with the Director or designee in a meeting to discuss details related to the alleged violation(s), or a referral to an investigation); - c. if a Serious Violation, notice that possible sanctions include Conduct Suspension or Expulsion for a Student or Registration Suspension or Registration Revocation for a Student Organization; - d. if a Serious Violation, notice that the Respondent's University account and official academic transcript will be placed on hold until determinations on responsibility and sanction(s) (if applicable) are made: - e. a statement indicating that the Respondent has the right to be represented, at his/her own expense, by a Representative during the Conduct Procedures pursuant to Chapter 6, Section III of the Code; and - f. if the Director or designee requests a meeting, notice that the Respondent is required to respond to the Director's or designee's request within three (3) Days of delivery of the notice of referral.